Dordeo/HIM-notes/Principles of Accounting/Week 5/Accounting Practice.md

 ---
 [[Contra Assets]] - assets that work against the assets, AKA assets that actually are lost value, like depreciation.
 When equipment ages it loses value.
 This value is recorded in Depreciation a non current asset.
 There is also Unpaid Debt Allowance which is a current asset, and records the value of money the customer did not pay.

+Allowance for doubtful debts - the amount of revenue that you are allowed not to receive from the customer.
+Sometimes the customer does not pay what they promised.

 [[Amortized]] - a depreciated value of Intangible assets.

 # Equity